adaptdk/react-coding-challenge/README.md

-# Adapt React Coding Challenge
+# MOIA React Coding Challenge

-Seems like you're trying out for a position at [Adapt](https://adapt.dk/en) or you've found this and would like to apply.
+Seems like you're trying out for a position at [MOIA](https://www.moia.io) or you've found this and would like to apply.
 Fork this repo and go at it ;)

 Your goal is to set up a React application, where users will be able to edit book info (and create new books, if you have enough time to implement it).
-Once you are done with the challenge, please fire up a Pull Request and we will get in touch.
+Once you are done with the challenge, please fire up a Pull Request and apply online at https://www.moia.io/jobs/.

 ## Brief